-|6 months inpatient care, which may include:
+- Six months of inpatient care, which may include:

-Clinical Anesthesia Years
+Clinical Anesthesia years

 The three clinical anesthesia years (CA-1 through CA-3) include training in basic, subspecialty and advanced anesthesia, as well as opportunities to participate in research.
 Rotations vary in length from one to three months.

-CA-1 and CA-2 Years
+CA-1 and CA-2 years